kumarsiddappa-git/Dropper/README.md

 		  [out] PDWORD lpflOldProtect // A pointer to a variable that receives the previous access protection value, that is initial page
 		  );

-Sample line of code => rv = VirtualProtect(exec_mem, payload_len, PAGE_EXECUTE_READ, &oldprotect);  the exec_mem which has the payload or pointing to the payload had a protection PAGE_READWRITE initially and now its being changed to PAGE_EXECUTE_READ
+Sample line of code =>

+	rv = VirtualProtect(exec_memory, payload_len, PAGE_EXECUTE_READ, &oldprotect);

+ the exec_mem which has the payload or pointing to the payload had a protection PAGE_READWRITE initially and now its being changed to PAGE_EXECUTE_READ

 We can find more detailed information in the link [VirtualProtect](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualprotect)